Building a Budget with Allocations

 Budgeting Guidance

 Principals and finance professionals should look through their historical spending data and identify the appropriate amount of non-personnel funding they need to budget in different categories.
 Historical data can reveal insightful trends to support spend planning and successful budget execution.
-Please refer to the DCPS Way to access FY24-25 non-personnel budget/expenditure data, including available balance trackers and spend plan tools.

-Typically, non-personnel funding is the last to be budgeted and is often what is sacrificed.
+Typically, non-personnel funding is the last to be budgeted and is often what is reduced.
 While certain Central Services teams can be helpful when schools face challenges, Central Services does not have the ability to supplement budgets during the year if schools do not have sufficient non-personnel funding.
 Schools should ensure an adequate NPS budget for their needs by creating an informed and data-driven spending plan.

 Schools should also be mindful of donations, which are not included as part of their allocations but may roll over to future years if they are unused.